jdutton8/Social-Network-API/README.md

  Begin by running npm i to install all dependencies.
 Next, run npm start to start the server.
 Then the user can open Insomnia to access the data.

 ## Licenses
- This project is licensed under MIT.git status
+ This project is licensed under MIT.

 ## Questions
  Please direct any questions to: